Intermesh/groupoffice-docs/using/document-templates.rst

 - Open Document Text (odt)
 - Open Document Spreadsheet (ods)

-In these templates you can use template variables.
+In these templates you can use :ref:`template-variables`.